opauloh/docker-mastery-for-nodejs-main/README.md

 - `docker-compose ps` - list services, different from `docker ps`, it shows stopped and running containers, and in an easier format, will show ports open, and which errors might have happenend if a container has stopped
 - `docker-compose push` - push all the images in your compose file up to the registry
 - `docker-compose logs` - see all logs for all of the containers running or pass the name of the service to filter, you can use `docker-compose logs -f` to follow the logs, and let the output streamming
-- `docker-compose exec` - Execute commands inside running containers (it takes the services name, i.e `docker-compose exec web sh`)
+- `docker-compose exec` - Execute commands inside running containers (it takes the services name, i.e `docker-compose exec web sh`) (it does require the container to be running already)
+- `docker-compose run` - Start a new container and run command / shell (it does not require the container to be running already)

 ### Docker build workflow